frontendlane/responsify.dev/README.md

 ## Todos

+- eslint rule to ban custom string literal and enforce use of `classNames()`
 -   eslint ban `:root` css selector and enforce html is used
     -   html has lower specificity (easier to override)
     -   :root _could_ apply to SVG elements (more explicit that we are targeting root "html" element)